idaholab/moose/framework/doc/content/source/kernels/KernelScalarBase.md

 The scalar augmentation system is designed such that multiple scalar variables can be coupled to an instance of the Kernel class, each focusing on one scalar from the list.
-This approach is similar to how Tensor Mechanics module classes operator on one component variable of the displacement vector field and are coupled to the other components.
+This approach is similar to how Solid Mechanics module classes operator on one component variable of the displacement vector field and are coupled to the other components.
 The developer can decide how to organize the coupling and off-diagonal Jacobian terms in a logical way and document this for the user.

-Examples of two schemes for decomposing the coupling terms and having multiple scalar variables are contained in the source files of the Tensor Mechanics module test directory as well as input files `2drow.i` and `2dsole.i`, with listings below.
+Examples of two schemes for decomposing the coupling terms and having multiple scalar variables are contained in the source files of the Solid Mechanics module test directory as well as input files `2drow.i` and `2dsole.i`, with listings below.
 The comments within these header and source files serve as documentation and should be consulted to visualize how the rows and columns of the relevant residual and Jacobian contributions are handled.
 The suffix "R" refers to assembling the entire row of the Jacobian in one object, and the suffix "A" refers to assembling symmetric pairs of the residual and Jacobian; see the header file for clarification.

-!listing modules/tensor_mechanics/test/include/kernels/HomogenizedTotalLagrangianStressDivergenceR.h id=HTLSDR-header
+!listing modules/solid_mechanics/test/include/kernels/HomogenizedTotalLagrangianStressDivergenceR.h id=HTLSDR-header
          re=/// Total Lagrangian formulation.*?}
          caption=Organization of spatial and scalar variable contributions by row.

-!listing modules/tensor_mechanics/test/tests/lagrangian/cartesian/total/homogenization/scalar_kernel/2drow.i block=Kernels
+!listing modules/solid_mechanics/test/tests/lagrangian/cartesian/total/homogenization/scalar_kernel/2drow.i block=Kernels

-!listing modules/tensor_mechanics/test/include/kernels/HomogenizedTotalLagrangianStressDivergenceA.h id=HTLSDA-header
+!listing modules/solid_mechanics/test/include/kernels/HomogenizedTotalLagrangianStressDivergenceA.h id=HTLSDA-header
          re=/// Total Lagrangian formulation.*?}
          caption=Organization of spatial and scalar variable contributions by symmetric pairs.

-!listing modules/tensor_mechanics/test/tests/lagrangian/cartesian/total/homogenization/scalar_kernel/2dsole.i block=Kernels
+!listing modules/solid_mechanics/test/tests/lagrangian/cartesian/total/homogenization/scalar_kernel/2dsole.i block=Kernels

 !alert note title=Displaced mesh features untested
 The displaced mesh features are not yet tested for the scalar augmentation system.